Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

 - $A_w$: **weighted adjacency matrix** based on free-flow travel time

 #### Adjacency Weights

+It anserws this question : “How long does it take to go from node _i_ to node _j_ when there’s no traffic (free-flow condition)?
 ![[Pasted image 20251018115741.png]]

 - **$t^0$** denotes the free flow travel time between the origin and the destination nodes